thegentleman100/hello-world/README.md

 # hello-world
-this is my first repository
+Hi, this is Jama Thegentleman ya'll this the first time ever that I try to use github, and it's awesome!